Overview

 Go to the organization’s credentials page and create a new deployment credential.
 SelectAzure OIDC type and enter the following fields:

-Subscription ID- Azure subscription idTenant ID- Azure tenant idClient ID- Azure client id
+Subscription ID- Azure subscription idTenant ID- Azure tenant idClient ID- Azure client id- Use v2 OIDC token - check this box so env zero mints a token with the

 Assign your Credential in your Project